sujeet-01/careLedger/README.md

 * CSS
 * JavaScript

-**Backend & Database**

-* Backend API
+**Core Platform**

-* Database for patient records
+* Digital patient records
-* Authentication and authorization
+* Patient authentication
+* Healthcare data management
+* Doctor–patient interaction

 **Security**

-* Secure authentication
+* Authentication
 * Access control
-* Protected patient data
+* Secure handling of patient information

 ---

-## 📌 Project Vision
+## 🎯 Our Vision

-MediCard is built around a simple idea:
+MediCard is built around one simple idea:

-> **Your medical history should belong to you and remain accessible when you need it.**
+> ### **Your health history should travel with you.**

-By transforming fragmented paper-based healthcare records into an organized digital platform, MediCard aims to make healthcare management **simpler, more accessible, and more connected**.
+Whether you're visiting your regular doctor, consulting a new specialist, or dealing with an emergency, important healthcare information should be **easy to access, easy to understand, and securely available when you need it.**

+**MediCard — One record.
+Every visit.
+Better connected healthcare.**

 ---

-### 👨‍💻 Project
+## 👨‍💻 Project

-**MediCard – Digital Healthcare Record Platform**

-Developed as a collaborative project focused on applying software engineering to real-world healthcare challenges.
+**MediCard** was developed as a collaborative project focused on using technology to solve a real-world healthcare problem and explore how digital platforms can make healthcare management more accessible and user-friendly.

-> **MediCard — One record.
-Every visit.
-A healthier future.**